Solid nitrogen: Occurrence in nature

 Solid nitrogen forms a large part of the surface of Pluto (where it mixes with solid carbon monoxide and methane) and the Neptunian moon Triton.
-On Pluto it was directly observed for the first time in July 2015 by the New Horizons space probe and on Triton it was directly observed by the Voyager 2 space probe in August 1989.Solid nitrogen has several properties relevant to its formation of rocks in the outer Solar System.
+On Pluto it was directly observed for the first time in July 2015 by the New Horizons space probe and on Triton it was directly observed by the Voyager 2 space probe in August 1989.

 Even at the low temperatures of solid nitrogen it is fairly volatile and can sublime to form an atmosphere, or condense back into nitrogen frost.
 Compared to other materials, solid nitrogen loses cohesion at low pressures and flows in the form of glaciers when amassed.
 Yet its density is higher than that of water ice, so the forces of buoyancy will naturally transport blocks of water ice towards the surface.
 Indeed, New Horizons observed "floating" water ice atop nitrogen ice on the surface of Pluto.

 On Triton, solid nitrogen takes the form of frost crystals and a transparent sheet layer of annealed nitrogen ice, often referred to as a "glaze".
-Geysers of nitrogen gas were observed by Voyager 2 to spew from the subpolar regions around Triton's southern polar ice cap.
-A possible explanation of this observed phenomenon is that the sun shines through the transparent layer of nitrogen ice, heating the layers beneath.
+Eruptions of nitrogen gas were observed by Voyager 2 to spew from the subpolar regions around Triton's southern polar ice cap.
+A possible explanation of this observed phenomenon is that the Sun shines through the transparent layer of nitrogen ice, heating the layers beneath.
 Nitrogen sublimes and eventually erupts through holes in the upper layer, carrying dust along with it and creating dark streaks.